FIWARE/tutorials.PEP-Proxy/README.md

 The Keyrock application has been configured to offer permanent tokens

-The standard `Authorization: Basic` header holds the base 64 concatentation of the client id and secret.
+The standard `Authorization: Basic` header holds the base 64 concatentation of the client ID and secret.
 The parameter `scope=permanent` is added to retrieve permanent tokens when available.
 The response contains an `access_token` which can be used for device provisioning.